 There are two very broad categories that most negligent treatment cases will fall into:

-• Negligent Diagnosis
+1. Negligent Diagnosis

-• Mistakes in Treatment
+2. Mistakes in Treatment

 Negligence may stem from failure to follow-up on test results or incorrectly interpreting test results.
 Doctors may not conduct a complete physical exam or recognize symptoms early enough or obtain a patient’s medical history, resulting in a worsening condition for the patient.
+These categories cover a wide variety of errors and mistakes made by medical providers.
+Some negligent acts include:

 • Misdiagnosis